harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- Function parameters are a good example of this.

 ## Intro to preprocessor
-- Prior to compilation, each code file (`.cpp`) goes through a **preprocessing** phase, where a program called the `preprocessor` makes various changes to the text of the code file according to the directives (instructions).
+- Prior to compilation, each code file (`.cpp`) goes through a <mark class="hltr-trippy">preprocessing</mark> phase, where a program called the `preprocessor` makes various changes to the text of the code file according to the directives (instructions).
 - The preprocessor does not actually modify the original code files in any way; all changes happen either temporarily in-memory or using temporary files.
 - Some of the things that the preprocessor do:
 	- Strips out comments